'General Hospital' Recap For Tuesday, September 11: Kristina's Saved, Julian Hedges, & Chase Makes A Discovery

 Drew crossed paths with Margaux at the Metro Court and she invited him to join her for a drink.
 She opened up about her father, a man who left when she was just a toddler, and she mentioned that he’d been connected to the mob.
 Margaux shared that she had never been able to track him down, and this transitioned into a conversation about wanting to nail Sonny.

-General Hospital spoilers for Wednesday’s show indicate that the action will shift back to Oscar and his illness, but there’s more with Julian and that dead body on the way too.
+General Hospital spoilers for Wednesday’s show indicate that the action will shift back to Oscar and his illness, but there’s more with Julian and that dead body on the way, too.
 Things are definitely heating up as these fall storylines kick into full gear and viewers are anxious to see where things head next.